Rural Homes

 Food Security Considerations

 Home food production provides ongoing security beyond stored supplies.
 Vegetable gardens, supplemented by greenhouse growing, extend fresh food availability.
 Small livestock like chickens provide eggs and meat with modest space requirements.
-Root cellars or cool pantries preserve produce without refrigeration, valuable during power cuts.
+Root cellars or cool pantries preserve produce without refrigeration, which is valuable during power cuts.

 Financial and Administrative Preparedness